SmartGifter/BackeEnd/README.md

-# HubsHub - Gift Coordination Platform
+# SmartGifter - Gift Coordination Platform

-HubsHub is a comprehensive gift coordination platform that allows users to create events, build wishlists, and coordinate group gifts using advanced fund allocation algorithms and AI-powered suggestions.
+SmartGifter  is a comprehensive gift coordination platform that allows users to create events, build wishlists, and coordinate group gifts using advanced fund allocation algorithms and AI-powered suggestions.

 ## Features